Fatima Suarez, Ph.D.

 What does fatherhood mean in the lives of Latino men?Latino Fathers: What Shapes and Sustains Their Parenting shifts the scholarly attention from how father involvement affects Latina/o/e children to how Latino men experience fatherhood and what it means to them.
 The book also illuminates the social forces that shape, sustain, and undermine Latino men’s parenting; how their views and behaviors uphold, challenge, negotiate, and transform culturally dominant ideas of fatherhood; and the lessons Latino fathers can teach us about the (re)production of inequality in family life.

-Latino Fathers: What Shapes and Sustains Their Parenting is part of the Latina/o Sociology series at New York University Press.
-Latino Fathers is expected to release in Fall 2025.
+Latino Fathers: What Shapes and Sustains Their Parenting is a part of the Latina/o Sociology series published by New York University Press.
+The book is expected to be released on November 4, 2025.

 Cover art: Desahogo by Francisco Ramirez